vivekimsit/frontend-coding-exercise-angular/README.md

 This exercise is not time bounded.

 ## Requirements
+The API endpoint at `/orders` returns order objects.
+The `/orders` page on the frontend should display these objects for consumption by a customer service representative who will use it to liaise with customers.

 You should provide an implementation of the `/orders` page which, on load, fetches the data from the backend endpoint and displays it in an appropriate format.
 Not all the data may be required - you should decide which parts of the data should be displayed.

-The resulting page should work well but does not need to styled beyond what is required for a user to easily grasp the data.
+The resulting page should be functional and easy to use but does not need to styled beyond what is required for a user to easily grasp the data.

 ## Additional Notes
 Complete the exercise using TypeScript, HTML, and SASS/CSS.